SourLemonJuice/i18nglish.c/README.md

 - Yeah...
 Anyway, it's built with C.

 I'm learning C language, so it's a great way to practice language and learn how to build CI workflow.\
-I have also learned a lot of stuff about memory manager, really thanks to this project.
+I have also learned a lot of stuff about memory manage, really thanks to this project.

 This project really added a lot of useful peripheral components, like CI, code style, medium makefile, Windows and Linux build.